 \item Observed fast and slow rotating early-type galaxies are likely to be the real-world counterparts of our selected CQs and NEs (Fig.~\ref{fig:rotators}).
 We propose that spatially resolved radio observations may reveal ring-like HI gas structures with high angular momenta at the outskirts of fast rotators and some S0 galaxies (Fig.~\ref{fig:ce_rgb}). \end{enumerate}

 As mentioned in Section~\ref{sec:how_form}, NEs, although are quenched, have experienced many gas-rich large-$\mu$ mergers, even at low redshifts.
 It offers a challenge to explain why they keep the quenching status under such gas-rich merging histories.
 Figs.~\ref{fig:example_morphology} and \ref{fig:ce_rgb} have shown that many of the quenched early-type galaxies still maintain high-angular-momenta CGM gas outside the galaxy centres (i.e. $r\gtrsim 2R_{\rm hsm}$).
 Thus, it is natural to ask: is there any connection between the quenching status in these galaxies and the high-angular-momenta CGM gas at the outskirts of the galaxies?
 And further, what causes the high CGM angular momentum in these galaxies?
-We will address this interesting question in our following series of studies (Lu et al. in prep. and Wang et al. in prep.), in which the connections between the environment torque field, the CGM gas, and the inner star-formation activities in galaxies are studied.
+We address these interesting questions in our another series of studies \citep{Wang_et_al.(2021),Lu_et_al.(2021b)}, in which the connections between the environment torque field, the CGM gas, and the inner star-formation activities in galaxies are studied.